DaveToth77/DaveToth77/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on a group project called Kindly, stay tuned.
+- 🔭 I’m currently working on a group project called Kindly.

-- 🌱 I’m currently learning React and GraphQL
+- 🌱 I’m currently learning React and Typescript

 - 👯 I’m looking to collaborate on Projects,Tech Articles